Monday, December 18, 2023

 The critical factors of 1) inclusive rather than exclusionary cultures and practices, 2) critical examination of theory and practice to respond to diverse cultural backgrounds of students, and 3) partnership among student affairs educators and international educators are artfully addressed in ways no authors have previously attempted.
 International students are a valuable resource and should be treasured for the perspective they bring to US institutions.
 It's time to move away from seeing them as "exceptional" or "other," a move that will enhance their US learning experiences as well as all those who fully engage them.

 International students comprise a large proportion of graduate school enrollment in U.S. institutions and addressing how to better support them is included in Roberts and Ammigan's book.
 Roshni Rao of Johns Hopkins University offers complementary advice to international scholars which includes self-advocacy that highlights the value each brings to the institutions where they study and serve.
+Sherry Wang and Merab Mushfiq offered similar advice and added the importance of assisting international students with career advice.

-This book couldn't be more timeline after revelation that the U.S. News cut factors related to international students in their rankings.
+This book couldn't be more timely after revelation that the U.S. News cut factors related to international students in their rankings.
 Doing so demonstrates a major point of Supporting International Students... that international students should not only be the responsibility of internationalists but that success results where institutions adopt a highly integrated approach.

 Wednesday, October 11, 2023